Gunasekhar0027/AppDocs/Python - Learn with Examples/main.md

 [
     {
-        'title':'Basics',
+        "title":"Basics",
-        'programs': "['Python Program to Add Two Numbers']", }
+        "programs": ["Python Program to Add Two Numbers"] }
     {
-        'title':'Lists',
+        "title":"Lists",
-        'programs':"['Python Program to Find the Largest Number in a List']", }
+        "programs":["Python Program to Find the Largest Number in a List"] }
 ]